Ute hits power pole, flips into paddock south of Whangārei

-Emergency services responders are at the scene of a crash south of Whangārei where a ute is believed to have rolled onto its roof in a paddock after hitting a power pole.
+Emergency services responders are at the scene of a crash south of Whangārei where a ute is believed to have rolled onto its roof in a paddock after hitting a street light pole.

-Police were called out just after 10am after reports of a ute hitting a power pole near the intersection of State Highway One / SH15 at Ruakākā.
+Police were called out just after 10am after reports of a ute hitting a street light pole near the intersection of State Highway One / SH15 at Ruakākā.

 The ute is then understood to have gone into a paddock and rolled on to its roof.
 Members of the public were trying to help get the driver out while the emergency services responded.